thavlik/doom_vae/README.md

 - [decino](https://www.youtube.com/c/decino)
 - [Zero Master](https://www.youtube.com/channel/UCiVZWY9LmrJFOg3hWGjyBbw)

 This project will seek permission from the video authors before distributing the videos directly, e.g. from an S3 bucket.
+Currently, [youtube_dl](https://pypi.org/project/youtube_dl/) is used to download the videos to a local cache.

 ## TODO
 - Progressive growing decoder a la [3]